Microsoft extends Windows 10 enterprise and education support, announces paid Windows 7 security updates

 - Assess application compatibility with the latest feature updates of Windows 10 and Office 365 ProPlus

-- cCeate pilot groups that represent the entire application and driver estate across a minimal set of devices, mitigating upgrade risks through precision deployments
+- Create pilot groups that represent the entire application and driver estate across a minimal set of devices, mitigating upgrade risks through precision deployments

-The new service provides is supposed to help IT make more informed decisions about the update readiness of their Windows and Office clients.
-They can then use the insights gleaned from their specific apps, devices, and deployments — which take into account data from their own organization and data from millions of devices already running the modern desktop and connected to Microsoft’s cloud services — to optimize pilot and production deployments with ConfigMgr.
-The hope is Desktop Analytics can take the guess work out of testing.
+The new service is supposed to help IT make more informed decisions about the update readiness of their Windows and Office clients.
+They can then use the insights gleaned from their specific apps, devices, and deployments — which account for data from their own organization and data from millions of devices already running “the modern desktop” and connected to Microsoft’s cloud services — to optimize pilot and production deployments with ConfigMgr.
+The hope is Desktop Analytics can take the guesswork out of testing.

 Desktop App Assure

-Lastly, Microsoft announced Desktop App Assure, a new service designed to address issues with Windows 10 and Office 365 ProPlus application compatibility.
-Desktop App Assure will go into preview in North America on October 1 with worldwide availability by February 1.
+Microsoft also announced Desktop App Assure, a new service designed to address issues with Windows 10 and Office 365 ProPlus application compatibility.
+Desktop App Assure will go into preview in North America on October 1, with worldwide availability expected by February 1.

 Microsoft says 99 percent of applications are deemed compatible with Windows 10, according to customer diagnostic data.
 The company also generally promises that “any application that works on Windows 7 will continue to work on Windows 10 and subsequent feature updates.”

-That said, if a anyone finds any app compatibility issues after a Windows 10 or Office 365 ProPlus update, they can reach out through FastTrack, and a Microsoft engineer will follow up to resolve it.
+That said, if a anyone finds an app compatibility issue after a Windows 10 or Office 365 ProPlus update, he or she can reach out through FastTrack and a Microsoft engineer will follow up to resolve it.
 Desktop App Assure will be offered at no additional cost to all Windows 10 Enterprise, Windows 10 Education, and Office 365 ProPlus customers.

 Office system requirements

 Lastly, Microsoft is updating the Windows system requirements for Office 365 ProPlus and revising some announcements that were made in February.
-Specifically:
+Specifically,

 - Office 365 ProPlus will continue to be supported on Windows 8.1 through January 2023, which is the end of support date for Windows 8.1.